What We Do

-Meetings are held every month except December to conduct club business.
-Frequently, the club hosts guest speakers.
-Click on Monthly Minutes for meeting details.
+Meetings are held to conduct Club business each month except December.
+Frequently, the Club hosts guest speakers.
+Click on Monthly Minutes for recent meeting details.

-A monthly newsletter is mailed to all members to further the understanding of fisheries management, water quality, and other natural resource topics and to keep members and others informed about club activities.
-Click on Newsletters to see previous newsletters.
+Members receive a monthly newsletter to further their understanding of fisheries management, water quality, and other natural resource topics and to keep members informed about Club activities.
+Click on Newsletters to read some recent newsletters.

 Fisheries Habitat Projects

-The Club has a long history, beginning in 1979, working to improve habitat in the Brule and its tributaries.
-In the summer and in conjunction with the DNR, club members and other volunteers restore stream features needed for fish spawning, growing, and feeding.
-Click on Habitat Management Overview for more detail.
+The Club works to improve habitat in the Brule and its tributaries.
+In conjunction with the DNR, Club members and other volunteers have restored stream features to improve fish spawning, growing, and feeding.
+Click on Habitat Management Overview for more details.

-The Club started spring cleanups in 1972.
-Every year, members meet on a Saturday in April to keep the Brule River and its surroundings clean and beautiful.
-Beginning in 1993, Boy Scout troop 211 started helping the Club too.
-To make things even better, local Cub Scouts joined the cleanups in 2006.
-Club members also encourage everyone using the Brule to pick up any trash encountered along the river throughout the year.
+Members meet on a Saturday in April to keep the Brule River and its surroundings clean and beautiful.
+Club members encourage everyone using the Brule to pick up any trash encountered along the river throughout the year.
 Remember to leave the area cleaner than you found it!
-Click on Spring Cleanup to see some photos from previous cleanups.
+Click on Cleanup History to read about the cleanup and on Spring Cleanup to see some photos from previous cleanups.

 Challenge Center Canoe Trip

-The Challenge Center serves the city of Superior and Douglas County by assisting people with special needs or disabilities.
-Club members in conjunction with the Brule River State Forest began taking Challenge Center clients on annual canoe trips in 2003.
-The trip is one that the clients look forward to and is followed by a great picnic lunch.
-Click on Challenge Center for more information.
+Club members, in conjunction with the Brule River State Forest, take Challenge Center clients on an annual canoe trip.
+These outing have been held since 2003.
+The trip is one that Challenge Center clients look forward to, and it’s followed by a great picnic lunch.
+Click on Challenge Center for more information about the Challenge Center.
 To view a short video of the 2017 trip, click on Canoe Classic Trip.